-Bouncers and doormen: Assaults by security personnel, inadequate security claims.
+Bouncers and Doormen: Assaults by security personnel, inadequate security claims.

 Negligent Security torts generally assigns/alleges fault to a security provider such as a contract security guard service, an apartment doorman or, in the bar and lounge sector, bouncers.
-In general terms law suits are brought when there is personal injury committed by an employee or contractor or a company sustained a loss of assets and it is alleged that the security provider failed to properly perform their duties.
+In general terms law suits are brought when there is personal injury committed by an employee or contractor or when a company sustained a loss of assets and it is alleged that the security provider failed to properly perform their duties.
 The most frequent law suit, however, is brought against security personnel using excessive force.
 Within the cause of action the negligence factors will generally follow a path of negligent hiring, negligent training and negligent supervision.

 We have been involved in numerous cases of negligent security and, as happens with any failure, there is not just one single issue that initiated the civil action but rather the totality of the events leading up to the event made basis for the cause of action.